bufbuild-ru/docs/blog/kafka-schema-driven-development/index.md

 Buf brought together the world's Protobuf experts to solve this once and for all:

 - The [Buf CLI](https://github.com/bufbuild/buf) integrates tightly with your [IDE](/docs/cli/editor-integration/index.md) to make local Protobuf development easy.
-Compilation, stub generation, breaking change detection, linting, formatting, encoding conversion - `buf` is your one-stop shop for anything Protobuf.
+Compilation, stub generation, breaking change detection, linting, formatting, encoding conversion – `buf` is your one-stop shop for anything Protobuf.
 The Buf CLI has become the de facto standard for local Protobuf development across the industry.
 - The [Buf Schema Registry](https://buf.build/product/bsr) is the missing package manager for Protobuf.
 The BSR provides centralized distribution of your Protobuf APIs, generated SDKs that can be consumed via the native [language package manager](https://buf.build/bufbuild/registry/sdks/main:protobuf) of your choice, generated documentation, plugin management, and breaking change and policy enforcement that is required for proper schema governance.
 The largest companies in the world rely on the BSR to back their Protobuf deployments.
-- [ConnectRPC](https://connectrpc.com/) brings Protobuf an RPC framework that simply works across backend, frontend, and mobile use cases.
+- [ConnectRPC](https://connectrpc.com/) brings to Protobuf an RPC framework that simply works across backend, frontend, and mobile use cases.
 It's entirely gRPC-compatible (in fact it's even more compatible with the gRPC spec than [the core gRPC libraries](/blog/grpc-conformance-deep-dive/index.md)) but provides HTTP/1.1 and JSON compatibility where it matters.
 Implementations are based on the concept of production-grade through simplicity.
 Connect has [joined the CNCF](/blog/connect-rpc-joins-cncf/index.md) as a vendor-neutral home, and has been adopted by many large organizations.
 - [Protovalidate](/docs/protovalidate/index.md) provides the semantic validation libraries required to properly represent your data's properties beyond simple field types.
 It builds on the success of the widely-adopted [protoc-gen-validate](/blog/protoc-gen-validate-v1-and-v2/index.md), which Buf was asked to take over from the Envoy project.
 Protovalidate uses [CEL](https://cel.dev/) to provide proper Protobuf validation across [Go](https://github.com/bufbuild/protovalidate-go), [Python](https://github.com/bufbuild/protovalidate-python), [Java](https://github.com/bufbuild/protovalidate-java), [C++](https://github.com/bufbuild/protovalidate-cc), and [TypeScript](https://github.com/bufbuild/protovalidate-es).
 - [Bazel rules](https://github.com/bufbuild/rules_buf), [Gradle support](https://github.com/bufbuild/buf-gradle-plugin), [a modern Protobuf compiler](https://github.com/bufbuild/protocompile), [LSP support](https://github.com/bufbuild/buf/releases/tag/v1.43.0), even the world's only [language spec for Protobuf](https://protobuf.com/docs/language-spec).

 All built at Buf, to make Protobuf work for everyone.

-## Streaming data has a data quality problem
+## Streaming data has a data problem

 So where does Bufstream fit in?